gfx687/example-api-express/README.md

 This project exposes an endpoint (`/metrics`) with metric data in Prometheus format.

 Metrics added:

-1) node process metrics that are added by Prometheus client
+1. node process metrics that are added by Prometheus client
-2) `http_request_duration_seconds` - information about HTTP requests handled (count, duration, path, etc)
+2. `http_request_duration_seconds` - information about HTTP requests handled (count, duration, path, etc)
-3) `unhandled_exceptions_total` - total number of exceptions that reached global exception handling middleware
+3. `unhandled_exceptions_total` - total number of exceptions that reached global exception handling middleware

 ### X-Request-ID Header Propagation

 `X-Request-ID` header is read from incoming HTTP requests (or generated if not found) and added to the `express.Request.id` field.

 Main use-case is including this ID in logs for easy search.
 This will be done automatically as long as you use `express.Request.log` logger (read more in [Logging](#logging) section).

+### Graceful Shutdown

+Library [stoppable](https://www.npmjs.com/package/stoppable) is used to handle Keep-Alive connections.
+The library allows you to specify a timeout after which server will be forcefully closed.

+Normally, when you call `server.close()` on, for example, `process.on('SIGTERM', ...)`, server will stop receiving new connections while finishing handling old ones, as you would expect.
+The problem is with Keep-Alive connections, which reuse the same connection to make new requests.
+If any of those connections exist, the server will potentially keep working indefinitely after calling `server.close()` until those clients disconnect.

 ## Caveats, Known Issues, and Limitations